Techniques

 Molecular genetics

-To examine the individual genes, transcripts, and proteins that regulate neuronal function, we employ molecular biology approaches such as CRISPR-Cas9 gene editing and CRISPR-dCas9 epigenetic editing technology, molecular cloning, RT-qPCR, gel electrophoresis, western blotting, whole-genome RNA and DNA sequencing, ATAC-seq, chromatin immunoprecipitation, methylated DNA capture/immunoprecipitation, bisulfite sequencing, single-nucleus RNA-seq, single nucleus ATAC-seq, and electrophoretic mobility shift assays.
+To examine the individual genes, transcripts, and proteins that regulate neuronal function, we employ molecular biology approaches such as CRISPR-Cas9 gene editing and CRISPR-dCas9 epigenetic editing technology, molecular cloning, RT-qPCR, electrophoretic mobility shift assays, gel electrophoresis, western blotting, whole-genome RNA and DNA sequencing, ATAC-seq, chromatin immunoprecipitation, methylated DNA capture/immunoprecipitation, bisulfite sequencing, single-nucleus RNA-seq, single nucleus ATAC-seq, and spatial transcriptomics.

 To examine how neurons respond to environmental manipulations and study how genetic and epigenetic mechanisms alter neuronal function, we employ the molecular tools described above in rodent and human-derived neuronal culture systems.
 We merge this approach with basic pharmacology, viral manipulations, in vitro multi-electrode array neurophysiological recordings, single-molecule RNA FISH, immunohistochemistry, miscroscopy (epifluorescence and confocal), and single-nucleus RNA-seq.